clulab/nlp-reading-group/conference_summaries/emnlp2018.md

 **Abstract**:
 We formalize a new modular variant of current question answering tasks by enforcing com- plete independence of the document encoder from the question encoder.
 This formulation addresses a key challenge in machine compre- hension by requiring a standalone representa- tion of the document discourse.
 It addition- ally leads to a significant scalability advantage since the encoding of the answer candidate phrases in the document can be pre-computed and indexed offline for efficient retrieval.
 We experiment with baseline models for the new task, which achieve a reasonable accuracy but significantly underperform unconstrained QA models.
 We invite the QA research commu- nity to engage in Phrase-Indexed Question An- swering (PIQA, pika) for closing the gap.
 The leaderboard is at: nlp.cs.washington. edu/piqa

 **Mihai's comments**: indexes phrases (just NPs and NEs?) rather than documents.
 Then generate an encoding of each phrase, and retrieve good answers using nearest neighbors to the question vector.
+This is a neat paper, even if the performance is not great yet.
 (Vikas: read this.)

 ### Ranking Paragraphs for Improving Answer Recall in Open-Domain Question Answering